 D.4.1 The Board Risk Committee members are appointed by the Board for a term of three (3) years with an option to renew their appointment for three (3) more times.
-The BRC members should not exceed 40% (rounded to the nearest integer) of the total BoD members with a minimum of three (3) members.
-All BRC members should be Non-Executive while at least one third (1/3) of the members (rounded to the nearest integer) should be Independent Non-Executive.
-One (1) member should be the HFSF representative.
-The Chairman of the BRC should not also serve as the Chairman of the Board's Audit Committee and should be Non-Executive with a solid experience in commercial banking and preferably risk and capital management, as well as, be familiar with local and international regulatory framework.
+The BRC members should not exceed 40% (rounded to the nearest integer) of the total Board members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
+All BRC members should be Non-Executive while at least one third (1/3) of the members (excluding the HFSF and to the nearest integer) should be Independent Non-Executive.
+One (1) member should be the HFSF Representative.
+The HFSF also appoints an observer, in line with the RFA provisions.
+The Chairman of the BRC should not also serve as the Chairman of the Audit Committee and should be Independent Non-Executive with a solid experience in commercial banking, financial services and more specifically in risk related issues (credit, market, operational and NPL management), as well as, be familiar with local and international regulatory framework.
+All members of the BRC should have prior experience in the financial services or commercial banking industry, with at least one member (expert) having solid risk and capital management experience as well as familiarity with local and international regulatory framework.